-We generally confuse between information security and cybersecurity.
-There is a basic difference between the two, as Cyber Security gives us the wide aspect of the security included in the digital front, while information security is more focused on the data security part.
+We generally confuse information security and cybersecurity.
+There is a basic difference between the two, as Cyber Security gives us a wide aspect of security included in the digital front, while information security is more focused on the data security part.

 In this type of data security, there is no form of alteration in data while it travels from source to destination.
 It is set up with the help of various hashing techniques so that there are zero discrepancies in data.

 This ensures that users have the proper availability of their data based on their allotted and allowed privileges.
 According to availability, a user should never lack access to the data he is authorized to view.

 Major Attacks Based on Lack of Security Awareness

 We have mentioned above that in the past few years, most cyber-attacks have been tried using Social Engineering.

 Some of the social engineering techniques that attackers use are:

 In this form of attack, the perpetrator tries to impersonate a legitimate authority on call or also tries to text and send a spoofed email, which looks like it is sent from someone known or mutual.

 E.g.: Someone befriends you on social media and after some time, he convinces you to reveal/ the information.
 The link will redirect the victim to an illegitimate website that will look identical to the real one.